-The JHU Visual Resources Collection in Artstor is the VRC's local digital image collection and is constantly growing with over 160,000 digital images.
-This resource is accessible to JHU faculty, students, and staff and reflects the teaching and research interests of Hopkins faculty in departments and programs such as History of Art, Classics, German and Romance Languages and Literatures, History, History of Science and Technology, the Humanities Center, Museums and Society, Near Eastern Studies, Visual Arts, and Writing Seminars.
+First, the JHU Visual Resources Collection in Artstor is the VRC's local digital image collection and is constantly growing with over 185,000 digital images.
+This resource is accessible to JHU faculty, students, and staff and reflects the teaching and research interests of Hopkins faculty in departments and programs such as History of Art, Classics, Comparative Thought and Literature, German and Romance Languages and Literatures, History, History of Science and Technology, Museums and Society, Near Eastern Studies, Visual Arts, and Writing Seminars.
 With material covering the entire history of art, the JHU Visual Resources Collection’s strengths include ancient art, medieval art, Renaissance art, manuscripts and printed books, 19th and 20th century art, and contemporary Asian art.

-Having the VRC's images in Artstor has many advantages:
+Having the VRC's images and select Special Collections images in Artstor has many advantages:

 Found a cataloging mistake?
 Please contact the VRC to report cataloging errors or other problems you encounter.
 We really appreciate your help in keeping the data accurate!

-Need help accessing or using the JHU Visual Resources Collection in Artstor?
+Need help accessing or using the JHU Visual Resources Collection or the JHU Sheridan Libraries, Special Collections in Artstor?
 Contact the VRC with any questions or problems, or if you would like a one-on-one training session or a group training session.

-***Please remember that in order to download any images you will need to register for a free Artstor account if you do not already have one.
+Note: Please remember that in order to download any images you will need to register for a free account if you do not already have one.